liaoherui/StrainScan/README.md

 Make sure these programs have been installed before using StrainScan.

 ## Install (Linux or ubuntu only)
-Currently, yon can install StrainScan via Anaconda using the command below:
+Currently, yon can install StrainScan via Anaconda using the command below:<BR/>
 `conda env create -f environment.yaml`<BR/>
 `conda activate strainscan`<BR/>